Skip to content

 TTMSFNCDataBinding

 To get started with the databinding component, drop a TTMSFNCDataBinder (further referred to as databinder) component on the form.
 The databinder component is capable of binding single value components, lists, tables and grids as well as non published properties such as generic TList & TObjectList (Integer or String based).
-Note that the databinder component is currently only supporting retrieval and display of data.
 It also automatically updates when a dataset change occurs.

 The chapters below demonstrate what is possible based on a TClientDataSet connected to the biolife.xml file provided by Embarcadero, a TDataSource and a single instance of TTMSFNCDataBinder.